galaxyproject/galaxy-hub/content/news/2021-10-galaxy-update/index.md

 </div>

-The [Galaxy Career Center](/careers/index.md) lists any open Galaxy related positions that we know about.
+Two new positions were listed in the [Galaxy Career Center](/careers/index.md) recently.
+The Career Center lists any open Galaxy related positions that we know about.
 Currently there are openings at

+* HelmholtzZentrum München, Germany
+* Tufts University in Massachusetts
 * Sciensano in Belgium
-* GSK in Italy
 * NEB in Massachusetts, US
 * GalaxyWorks in the US
 * Cleveland Clinic in Ohio, US
 * Johns Hopkins University in Maryland, US

 </div>

 </div>